-Bill Belichick Describes How Sons On Patriots Staff ‘Keep Him In Check’
+NESN

 Stephen and Brian also push Bill to go back to some of his roots as a head coach.

 “They’ve had a lot of experience in football,” Bill Belichick said.
 “It’s not just a few years with the Patriots.
 It’s their whole lives.
 Brian and Stephen both have a good perspective on things that have happened.
-It’s funny when they come back to me and say, ‘How come you doing do it like this anymore?’
+It’s funny when they come back to me and say, ‘How come you’re not doing it like this anymore?’
 And it makes me think at times.
 And then I go back and do it that way.

 “So, they really do a good job of keeping me in check and having a good perspective on not just the more recent years of the Patriots but really a big part of my professional career in the National Football League as a head coach.”